 Online tutoring is more popular than ever.
-A study from 2016 found that up to 64% of tutors now offer their services online and this number has only increased since.
+A study from 2016 found that up to 64% of tutors now offer their services online, and this number has only increased since.
 Online tuition is cheaper than other forms of private tutoring and allows you to receive one-to-one tuition from the comfort of your bedroom.

-This review will aim to give you as much information as possible about MyTutor.co.uk to help you decide if it is the online tuition website for you.
+These MyTutor.com reviews will aim to give you as much information as possible about MyTutor.co.uk to help you decide if it is the online tuition website for you.

-- Qualification: Are the tutors sufficiently qualified and does the website have strict enough procedures in place when picking and verifying tutors?
+- Qualification: Are the tutors sufficiently qualified, and does the website have strict enough procedures in place when picking and verifying tutors?

 - Pricing: Does the site offer hourly, monthly, or yearly payment schemes?
-How much does the site charge and do they offer better value for longer packages or subscriptions?
+How much does the site charge, and do they offer better value for longer packages or subscriptions?

-- Learning tools: Does the service provide inbuilt tools to maximizeefficiency and help students learn quickly and easily?
+- Learning tools: Does the service provide inbuilt tools to maximize efficiency and help students learn quickly and easily?

-- Platform: how complicated or easy to use is the website?
-Is it easy to navigate and are the help/ FAQ sections detailed and useful?
+- Platform: How complicated or easy to use is the website?
+Is it easy to navigate, and are the help/ FAQ sections detailed and useful?

-This MyTutor review will analyse how well the website meets these five criteria.
+This MyTutor review will analyze how well the website meets these five criteria.
 We will evaluate the claims and promises they make on their site and compare them to MyTutor reviews from customers who have used the service to see if MyTutor really offers the quality tuition it claims to provide.

 MyTutor UK Overview